Direct Rendering Manager: Render nodes

 In the original DRM API, the DRM device /dev/dri/cardX is used for both privileged (modesetting, other display control) and non-privileged (rendering, GPGPU compute) operations.
 For security reasons, opening the associated DRM device file requires special privileges "equivalent to root-privileges".
 This leads to an architecture where only some reliable user space programs (the X server, a graphical compositor, ...) have full access to the DRM API, including the privileged parts like the modeset API.
 Other user space applications that want to render or make GPGPU computations should be granted by the owner of the DRM device ("DRM Master") through the use of a special authentication interface.
 Then the authenticated applications can render or make computations using a restricted version of the DRM API without privileged operations.
 This design imposes a severe constraint: there must always be a running graphics server (the X Server, a Wayland compositor, ...) acting as DRM-Master of a DRM device so that other user space programs can be granted the use of the device, even in cases not involving any graphics display like GPGPU computations.

 The "render nodes" concept tries to solve these scenarios by splitting the DRM user space API into two interfaces – one privileged and one non-privileged – and using separate device files (or "nodes") for each one.
 For every GPU found, its corresponding DRM driver—if it supports the render nodes feature—creates a device file /dev/dri/renderDX, called the render node, in addition to the primary node /dev/dri/cardX.
 Clients that use a direct rendering model and applications that want to take advantage of the computing facilities of a GPU, can do it without requiring additional privileges by simply opening any existing render node and dispatching GPU operations using the limited subset of the DRM API supported by those nodes—provided they have file system permissions to open the device file.
 Display servers, compositors and any other program that requires the modeset API or any other privileged operation must open the standard primary node that grants access to the full DRM API and use it as usual.
 Render nodes explicitly disallow the GEM flink operation to prevent buffer sharing using insecure GEM global names; only PRIME (DMA-BUF) file descriptors can be used to share buffers with another client, including the graphics server.

 Hardware support

 The Linux DRM subsystem includes free and open-source drivers to support hardware from the 3 main manufacturers of GPUs for desktop computers (AMD, NVIDIA and Intel), as well as from a growing number of mobile GPU and System on a chip (SoC) integrators.
 The quality of each driver varies highly, depending on the degree of cooperation by the manufacturer and other matters.

 There is also a number of drivers for old, obsolete hardware detailed in the next table for historical purposes.
-Some of them still remain in the kernel code, but most have been already removed.